*** Do I need to register for SONA? ***

 Researchers should record credit within 48 hours of the study.
 If it has been more than 48 hours and it still says “awaiting action,” contact the researcher in charge of the study and the Participant Pool Coordinator.
 Be sure to include your name, NetID, study #, and date/time of your study appointment.

-There are 3 reasons why you may have an Excused No-Show: 1) A researcher cancels a study at least 24 hours in advance, 2) You withdrew from a study or were asked to leave (e.g., using cell phone, being disruptive), or 3) You did not attend the study but you provided valid documentation for missing it.
+There are 4 reasons why you may have an Excused No-Show: 1) A researcher cancels a study at least 24 hours in advance, 2) You withdrew from a study or were asked to leave (e.g., technical difficulties), 3) You did not attend the study but you provided valid documentation for missing it, or 4) You failed to complete an online study by the deadline.
 If your situation does not fall into any of these categories, contact the Participant Pool Coordinator.

 If you sign up for a multi-session study, it is your responsibility to attend all of the sessions or cancel your participation before the cancellation deadline.
 Often, if you miss the first session, you will be marked as No-Show for the subsequent sessions.
 In some cases, you may receive prorated credit for partial completion of a multi-session study.
-Ask the researcher to provide a Course Credit Early Withdrawal Form, which you must fill out and return to the Participant Pool Coordinator to receive partial credit.
+Ask the researcher to provide a Course Credit Early Withdrawal Form, which must be submitted to the Participant Pool Coordinator for you to receive partial credit.

 Email the Participant Pool Coordinator and provide as much information as you can about the study ASAP (study #, date, time, location, room, researcher name, duration, study tasks, contents of the debriefing sheet are often helpful in determining which study it was).